-Since 1993 in the UK the aggregate (total) value of personal debt has risen 3.5 times to a total of £1.7 trillion.
-The majority – close to 90% – is secured debt.
+Since 1993 in the UK the aggregate (total) value of personal debt has risen 3.5 times to a total of £1.6 trillion.
+The majority – around 88% – is secured debt.
 This is money lent against the security of property or other assets.
 The lenders can take possession of these assets if the borrower fails to repay the money.

 Interest rates are an important part of the cost of borrowing.
 The UK has seen some dramatic swings in interest rates in recent decades – from the highs of the early 1980s to the historic lows we’re currently witnessing.
 Understanding what determines the interest rates is important when it comes to the financial planning associated with borrowing money.
 You’ll look at the factors that affect interest rate levels later in this session.